cghuisunshine/llamaIndex/README.md

 4.  **Query the index:**
     *   Run `python query_storage.py` to query the index with a sample query.
 You can modify the query in the script.
     *   For a conversational interface, run `python chat_cli.py --show-sources`.
+    *   To launch the multi-user web chat UI, run:

+        ```bash
+        pip install fastapi uvicorn
+        python chat_web.py --host 0.0.0.0 --port 8000
+        ```

+        Then open `http://127.0.0.1:8000` (or the host/port you choose) in a browser.
+Each browser tab keeps its own session; use the "New conversation" button to start a fresh chat.

 ## Directory Structure